raveclassic/injectable-ts/README.md

 - provide a purely-functional solution for automatic IoC/DI
 - provide compile-time guarantees that all required dependencies are always available for the caller.

+## Features

+- 🤝 - strictly typed, your can finally be trusted
+- λ - purely functional, your code is determinate, composable, without side-effects
+- 👻 - transparent, your code requires no additional infrastructure like containers and frameworks, it just works
+- ⚛️ - [React](https://reactjs.org/) integration, your code can be seamlessly integrated into any React application

 ## Structure

 The project is split into several packages, and you can find documentation for them in the corresponding readme files.